jakubwro/SineWaves.jl/doc/src/examples.md

 # Examples

-## Fill array with sine waveform
+Finally we are ready to test the new module.

-Finally we are ready to test the new module:
+## Fill an array with a sine waveform

 ```julia
 julia> using SineWaves, UnicodePlots